yitsushi/eval-md/README.md

 # Evaluate Markdown

-This is a tool to evaluate code from Markdown files.
+This is a tool to evaluate or export code from Markdown files.

 Why?
 Because I like writing Markdown files with code snippets (it's good with Obsidian too).